buanide/Advanced-modelling/README.md

  - Hierarchical clustering hcpc
     This test was not very conclusive, as the method failed to distinguish between two groups.
  - Performing MFA (multiple factor analysis)
     Since we have both quantitative and qualitative data, the afm method enables us to study all the data simultaneously.
-The results are more satisfactory than those obtained before.
+ - Performing PCA also revealed also different insights between men and women

 ## Results